Master of Social Work

 Dawn Konrady Fanslau

-Director of Child Welfare Education Instiute, EdD (Drexel University), MSW (Stockton University), MBA (Stockton University), MA (LaSalle University), BS (Susquehanna University)
+Director of Child Welfare Education Instiute, EdD (Drexel University), MSW (Stockton University), MBA (Stockton University), MA (LaSalle University), BS (Susquehanna University), LSW

 609-652-4270 | G-258